GitauHarrison/somaSOMA-online-school-using-flask/README.md

 - Display of student performance in each chapter on students and parents' profile pages
 - Display of graphs to indicate student performance, student enrollment, account activities etc
 - Use of blueprints and factory function
+- Threading of the process of sending emails to make the app faster (you will notice the app slow down when sending emails)

 **NOTE**: The above mentioned features are things I have implemented in other live and in-use applications